sorrir/node-bluetooth/README.md

 ### Core

-`core` is for the most part a wrapper around the `bluez` dbus api.
-It allows either using interfaces as client (in other words, interfaces that are implemented as part of `bluez`) or providing interfaces as host (custom interfaces that are implemented by the user).
+`core` is for the most part a wrapper around the `bluez` D-Bus API.
+It allows either using interfaces as a client (to interfaces that are implemented as part of `bluez`) or providing interfaces as host (custom interfaces that are implemented by the user).

 ### Uart